Moving Up Moving On

-In response to the return to schools after closure due to the Covid-19 pandemic, MUMO paid for full time counsellors in each school for two weeks to support returning children and teachers who had all been out of full-time education for almost six months.
+In response to the return to schools in September 2020 after closure due to the Covid-19 pandemic, MUMO paid for full time counsellors in each school for two weeks to support returning children and teachers who had all been out of full-time education for almost six months.
 MUMO was able to respond in an effective and innovative way, thanks to funding from the National Lottery’s Covid Emergency Fund.

 MUMO staff attend nurture meetings in St. Clare’s and pastoral care meetings in both schools.
 These are multidisciplinary meetings where the best options for support for vulnerable families are explored.
 MUMO staff can provide important insights into issues parents may be facing.

 MUMO is passionate about providing meaningful opportunities for children and families to develop and strengthen relationships and increase motivation, confidence and aspirations and to work towards a more equitable society..stress

 - Children make a positive transition from nursery to primary school, through primary school and from primary into post-primary school.
 Children approach learning with a positive, confident and enthusiastic outlook